-Let n and k be integers, with n > 1 and k > 0.
-An $(n \times n)/k$ semi-Latin square S is an $n \times n$ array, whose entries (called blocks) are k-element subsets of a set of size nk, the set of symbols of S, such that each symbol of S occurs exactly once in each row and exactly once in each column of S. Semi-Latin squares form a class of designs generalising Latin squares, and have applications in areas including the design of agricultural experiments, consumer testing, and via their duals, human-machine interaction.
+An $(n \times n)/k$ semi-Latin square is an $n \times n$ square array in which nk distinct symbols (representing treatments) are placed in such a way that there are exactly k symbols in each cell (row-column intersection) and each symbol occurs once in each row and once in each column.
+Semi-Latin squares form a class of row-column designs generalising Latin squares, and have applications in areas including the design of agricultural experiments, consumer testing, and via their duals, human-machine interaction.
 In the present paper, new theoretical and computational methods are developed to determine optimal or efficient $(n \times n)/k$ semi-Latin squares for values of n and k for which such semi-Latin squares were previously unknown.
-The concept of subsquares of uniform semi-Latin squares is studied, new applications of the DESIGN package for GAP are developed, and exact algebraic computational techniques for comparing efficiency measures of equireplicate block designs are presented.
-Applications include the complete enumeration of the $(4 \times 4)/k$ semi-Latin squares for k < 10, and the determination of those that are A-, D- and E-optimal, the construction of efficient $(6 \times 6)/k$ semi-Latin squares for k = 4, 5, 6, and counterexamples to a long-standing conjecture of R.A.
+The concept of subsquares of uniform semi-Latin squares is studied, new applications of the DESIGN package for GAP are developed, and exact algebraic computational techniques for comparing efficiency measures of binary equireplicate block designs are described.
+Applications include the complete enumeration of the $(4 \times 4)/k$ semi-Latin squares for $k = 2, \ldots, 10$, and the determination of those that are A-, D- and E-optimal, the construction of efficient $(6 \times 6)/k$ semi-Latin squares for k = 4, 5, 6, and counterexamples to a long-standing conjecture of R.A.
 Bailey and to a similar conjecture of D. Bedford and R.M.
 Whitaker.

-[Keywords: Semi-Latin square; Design optimality; Mutually orthogonal Latin squares; Block design; Block design efficiency measures; Construction and enumeration of combinatorial designs; DE-SIGN package for GAP; Algebraic computation]
+Keywords: Semi-Latin square, Design optimality, Mutually orthogonal Latin squares, Block design, Block design efficiency measures, Construction and enumeration of combinatorial designs, DESIGN package for GAP, Algebraic computation

-1 Introduction
+1. Introduction